VMBlakelock/saute-and-skewers-greekfood/README.md

 ## User stories

-There are three types of users for this website, users stories for each are discussed below:
+There are three types of users for this website, 'User Stories' for each user are discussed below:

 ### Guest User